CalderaWP/core/README.md

 This package provides the application container for sharing services between packages.
 This package should not do anything else.

+It also provides tests for said container, and runs integration tests.

 ## Examples